Living-with-machines/DeezyMatch/README.md

 A new model directory called `test001` will be stored in `models` directory (as specified in the `models_dir` in the input file).

+:warning: Dataset (e.g., `dataset/dataset-string-similarity_test.txt` in the above command)
+* Currently, the third column (label column) should be one of: ["true", "false", "1", "0"]
+* Delimiter is fixed to \t for now.

 ### Finetune a pretrained model

 `finetune` module can be used to fine-tune a pretrained model: